-This Mexican Pork Stew with black beans and vegetables, is packed with smoky spicy flavours.
+This Mexican Pork Stew with black beans and vegetables is packed with smoky spicy flavours.
 Serve as it is or with rice for a delicious family meal any night of the week.
-The stew is Slimming World Friendly which makes it perfect for Food Optimising.

 I’ve got lots of great Slimming World Recipes for you to enjoy – right-click and open these other recipes in a new tab so that you can read them after this one.